How to Decorate with Gray Wood Floors (Without Making the Room Feel Cold or Flat)

 Step 5: Add Color Repetition and Cozy Layers

-Once your big pieces are in, it’s time to bring it all together with accents.
+Once your big pieces are in and your walls are painted, it’s time to bring it all together with your decor.

 How to layer it in:

-Repeat each of your palette colors at least twice in the room—pillows, vases, art, lamps
+• Repeat each of your palette colors at least twice in the room.
+Example: Taupe accents in a pillow can show up in the artwork and a vase.

-Mix in warm metal finishes like aged brass or bronze
+• Mix in warm metal finishes like aged brass or bronze.
+This is another subtle opportunity to add warmth to your space.

 Repetition is what makes the room feel pulled together instead of random.
 The warmth is in the details.